 In addition, some sails are partially waterproof.
 Read the description and the reviews on the shade sail you are interested in to make sure it’s aligned with what you have in mind.

-Keep in mind, if a sun shade sail is completely waterproof, it will keep more heat in – as it can’t escape through the breathable fabric.
+Keep in mind, that if a sun shade sail is completely waterproof, it will keep more heat in – as it can’t escape through the breathable fabric.

 Sun Shade Sail Hardware